alexkemp9/Python3docs/README.md

 > The bottom border of a Sidebar (which is a frame that contains text) will coalesce with the top inline-border of a paragraph.
 In other words, the below-frame spacing of the frame will be added to the internal top-spacing  of the next paragraph, rather than being placed between the two entity’s borders.
 >
 > This can be viewed within [bug5.odt](./bug5.odt) + [bug5.pdf](./bug5.pdf), and is almost certainly a dupe of bug#3 + bug#4.
 An example can also be seen on p293 of [‘3_new.pdf’](3_new.pdf).
-6. #### Writer TextBoxes  will not allow some keyboard shortcuts, although the same menu selection WILL work
+6. #### Writer v24.8.3.2 TextBoxes  will not allow some keyboard shortcuts, although the same menu selection WILL work

 > [Bugzilla 164303](https://bugs.documentfoundation.org/show_bug.cgi?id=164303)
 >
 > The Jump-Boxes (which are LO TextBoxes, known as “Drawing Objects” in the *Navigator*) will not allow some keyboard shortcuts, although the menu WILL work.
 An example is that `menu:Edit | Paste Special | Paste Unformatted Text` DOES work, but `Shift+Ctrl+Alt+V` does NOT work.
 >
 > This can be viewed within [bug6.odt](./bug6.odt) + [bug6.pdf](./bug6.pdf).
-7. #### In Writer, Interference Between Frame Borders, Heading Borders & Paragraph Borders, Top & Bottom
+7. #### In Writer v24.8.3.2, Interference Between Frame Borders, Heading Borders & Paragraph Borders, Top & Bottom

 > [Bugzilla 164304](https://bugs.documentfoundation.org/show_bug.cgi?id=164304)
 >